ShHaWkK/CyprIA/README.md

 clé (`WakeWordDetector`) déclenche la transcription (à terme via Whisper.cpp).
 Les commandes textuelles sont ensuite interprétées par `CommandProcessor`.

-## Lancer le projet
+`CompanionService.kt` handles local voice recognition.
+A wake word detector (`WakeWordDetector`) triggers transcription (eventually via Whisper.cpp).
+Text commands are then processed by `CommandProcessor`.

+## How to Run the Project

-1. Ouvrir le dossier dans Android Studio.
+1. Open the folder in Android Studio.
-2. Laisser Gradle télécharger les dépendances (connexion initiale requise).
+2. Let Gradle download dependencies (initial internet connection required).
-3. Compiler et exécuter sur un appareil Android (minSdk 26).
+3. Build and run on an Android device (minSdk 26).
-4. Appuyer sur le bouton « Start » pour activer l'assistant.
+4. Press the "Start" button to activate the assistant.

-## Configuration des permissions
+## Permission Configuration

-Le fichier `ia_config.json` permet de définir les applications ou fonctionnalités que l'IA peut lire ou contrôler.
-Ce fichier est chargé au démarrage par `PermissionManager`.
-Un écran dédié dans l'application permet de modifier ces droits via des cases à cocher pour chaque application.
+The `ia_config.json` file defines which apps or features the AI can read or control.
+This file is loaded at startup by `PermissionManager`.
+A dedicated screen in the app allows modifying these rights via checkboxes for each application.

-## Licence
+## License
 MIT